 As a condition of project approval, Kinder Morgan Canada was required to conduct a Post-Construction Monitoring Program (PCM) for five years following project construction, with the final year scheduled for 2012.
 This has included evaluating reclamation success, vegetation establishment, erosion control and weed growth.
 Many of the successes identified in the Post-Construction Monitoring Program can be attributed to the implementation of measures outlined in the Restoration Plan — implemented both prior to and during construction.
 While the PCM program ends in 2012, ongoing monitoring will continue through routine pipeline operations.

 Following are the preliminary results from the Post-Construction Monitoring Program:

-- natural regeneration was an effective means of revegetation where topsoil was salvaged and replaced promptly and where soil erosion was not a substantial concern; and,
+- Natural regeneration was an effective means of revegetation where topsoil was salvaged and replaced promptly and where soil erosion was not a substantial concern

 Monitoring of DFO Compensation Projects

 To document the effectiveness of the mitigation and site rehabilitation while identifying any areas requiring remedial action, Kinder Morgan Canada conducted yearly post-construction monitoring after spring high flows for five years.
 The company also monitored all habitat compensation programs following high flows to evaluate their effectiveness and the success of revegetation recovery.

 Parks Canada formalized its expectations by establishing Management Objectives and Desired End Results, determining the end point of Kinder Morgan Canada’s responsibilities.
 These objectives have been incorporated into the Post-Construction Monitoring Program.

 Followup monitoring differs from post-construction monitoring through the identification of specific focus areas for detailed observation.
 Followup monitoring was required for: